 What Is A Sustainable Business Strategy (And Why It’s Important)?

-Sustainable companies determine its activities, operations, products and services through a focused understanding of the environmental and social conditions in which it functions.
-As a result, they ensure that their impact upon the environment and society remains either neutral or positive.
+Sustainable companies determine their activities, operations, products, and services through a focused understanding of the environmental and social conditions in which it functions.
+As a result, they ensure that their impact on the environment and society remains either neutral or positive.

-These statistics alone are reasons enough to make your want to go green STAT!
+These statistics alone are reasons enough to make you want to go green, STAT!